Skip to Content

 One section of peanut brittle added to a saucepan.

-Step 3: When the brittle softens, attach a candy thermometer to the side of the saucepan, ensuring it is fully submerged without touching the bottom.
-Increase the heat to medium and stir constantly until the temperature reaches 300℉ (149℃).
+Step 3: Once all the brittle softens, attach a candy thermometer to the side of the saucepan, ensuring it is fully submerged without touching the bottom.
+Increase the heat to medium and stir until the temperature reads 300℉ (149℃).

 Melted peanut brittle mixture in the saucepan.